pletzer/mint/README.md

 ## Overview

-This project contains code to interpolate and regrid edge/face centred fields from a source to a destination grid.
-The grid is stored as a collection of grid cells, which have four vertices (i.e. the cells are quadrilaterals).
-The edge field is stored as integrals of a vector field along each edge.
-The vertex coordinates are stored in longitude-latitude space.
+This project aims to provide interpolating and regridding capability for horizontal edge/face centred fields on the sphere.
+The source and destination grids are stored as a collection of grid cells, which have four vertices (i.e. the cells are quadrilaterals).
+Thus, the grids can be quite general - we support both structured and unstructured grids. `MINT` can read data stored in the 2D [Ugrid](https://ugrid-conventions.github.io/ugrid-conventions/) format.

 The regridding method is mimetic in the sense that Stokes's theorem is satisfied to near machine precision.
 In particular, the loop integrals of an interpolated vector field deriving from a gradient is zero.

+## Thank you

+The development of the numerical method and its implementation are supported by the [Next Generation Modelling Systems](https://www.metoffice.gov.uk/research/approach/modelling-systems/next-gen-modelling-systems) effort at the [UK Met Office](https://www.metoffice.gov.uk/), the National Insitute for Water and Atmospheric (NIWA) research and the New Zealand eScience Infrastructure (NeSI).

 ## References